Skip to main content

 Workflows are configured on a per board level via the admin portal, and thus require board admin permissions.

-Workflow automation is available in all of Viima's paid plans.
+Workflow automation is available in HYPE Boards' PRO and Enterprise Plans.
 The amount of workflows you can create and use per board is determined by your plan.

 Why use Workflow Automation?

-There are a few primary use cases and benefits for Viima's workflow automation feature.
+There are a few primary use cases and benefits for HYPE Boards' workflow automation feature.
 The most common ones are:

-• Creating customized workflows to configure Viima to meet your specific business requirements
+• Creating customized workflows to configure HYPE Boards to meet your specific business requirements

 • Enforcing jointly agreed upon processes, leading to better quality work